 1. Open your Excel to a blank worksheet and click on Data at the top menu.

 2. Next click the button for “From Web”.
 This will open a window asking for a URL.
-Leave this open and go to your Popdock in your browser so we can get the URL needed for this.
+Click on Advanced, then leave this open and go to your Popdock in your browser so we can get the URL and token needed for this setup.

 3. Inside Popdock, click on the left drop down menu and click on Developer.